HOW YOUR LEADLIGHTS ARE MADE

 Naturally, our first priority is to produce windows which are sympathetic to the architecture of your home and that you will love for many years.
-There are also, however several important technical considerations.
+There are also some important technical considerations.

 The durability of a leadlight is largely determined by its design.
-Some designs are inherently weak and are likely to distort or buckle within the medium term, particularly those installed in doors.
+Some designs are more likely distort or buckle in the medium term, particularly those installed in doors.
 We'll let you know if any weaknesses exist in the design you select and how we can overcome them.